lukas-frystak-sonarsource/sonarqube-server-guides/configuration/configuration-cheat-sheet.md

 **Note:** The username and password parameters are only needed when using SQL user authentication.
 Alternative authentication methods (such as integrated authentication on Windows or certificate-based authentication) may not require these credentials.

+If SonarQube Server successfully connects to the database, it generally starts without issues.
+The UI will then be accessible on port 9000 (default) and it will be possible to use with the default administration account: username `admin`, password `admin`.
+The password must be changed on the first login.

 ## After First Startup

 This section covers optional `sonar.properties` configuration that can be added after the initial startup to fine-tune your SonarQube Server installation.
 These changes require a server restart.